BenJeau/react-native-draw/README.md

 | `addPath`  | Append a path to the current drawing paths | `(path: PathType) => void`         |
 | `getSvg`   | Get SVG path string of the drawing         | `() => string`                     |

+## Helper functions

+* If you need to create an SVG path, `createSVGPath()` is available to create the string representation of an SVG path.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.